This strawberry Swiss roll is probably one of the easiest and most delicious ways of enjoying strawberries this spring.

 - more strawberries to serve

-- Separate the eggs.
+- Egg whites: Separate the eggs.
 Beat the egg whites with a pinch of salt until quite stiff.
 Gradually add 2 tablespoons of the granulated sugar and beat until glossy and stiff.
 Set aside.

-- In another bowl whisk together the egg yolks and 2 tablespoons sugar until foamy.
+- Egg yolks: In another bowl, whisk the egg yolks and 2 tablespoons of sugar until foamy.

-- In the meantime place a clean kitchen towel on the table and sprinkle it with the icing sugar.
+- Roll cake: In the meantime, place a clean kitchen towel on the table and sprinkle it with the icing sugar.
 Take the cake out of the oven and turn it onto the kitchen towel with the baking paper facing up.
 Peel off the baking paper carefully, then immediately roll the cake with the help of the towel.
-Leave it to get completely cool (it will take about 1 hour).

 - Slowly start pouring in the heavy cream while mixing continuously.